md-wright98/football-data-platform/README.md

 ## Future Roadmap

--**CI:** Use GitHub actions to run `dbt build` on each PR and merge for quality control.
+- **CI:** Use GitHub actions to run `dbt build` on each PR and merge for quality control.
--**Incremental Model:** Implement an incremental model in dbt to prevent ballooning storage requirements and costs.
+- **Incremental Model:** Implement an incremental model in dbt to prevent ballooning storage requirements and costs.
 - **Orchestration:** Implement Prefect Cloud for automated weekly runs
 - **Containerisation:** Dockerize the ingestion script for cloud deployment
 - **Visualization**: Connect a Looker Studio or Evidence.dev dashboard for the marts layer.